-The Hotline is fully funded by the Australian Government through the Department of Families, Housing, Community Services and Indigenous Affairs and operated by WorkFocus Australia.
+The Hotline is fully funded by the Australian Government through the Department of Social Services and delivered by WorkFocus Australia.

 Cases of abuse and neglect can include physical, sexual, psychological, legal and civil abuse, restraint and restrictive practices, or financial abuse.
 It can also include the withholding of care and support which exposes an individual to harm.